-2.52 Liabilities positions in equity (both equity shares and other equity) and investment fund shares, and financial derivatives and ESOs, are not included in the gross external debt position because they are not debt liabilities, but they are recognized by the Guide as memoranda data series that might be disseminated along with the presentation of the gross external debt position to enhance analytical usefulness (see Chapter 4, Memorandum Tables).
+2.45 Positions in financial derivatives, equity securities, and equity capital and reinvested earnings on foreign direct investment are not included in the gross external debt position because they are not debt instruments, but they are recognized by the Guide as memorandum items to the position.
 These instruments are to be valued at market value.

-2.56 For equity related to direct investment, it is recognized that, in practice, balance sheet values of direct investment enterprises or direct investors are generally utilized to determine their value.
+2.49 For equity capital and reinvested earnings related to foreign direct investment, it is recognized that, in practice, balance sheet values of direct investment enterprises or direct investors are generally utilized to determine their value.
 If these balance sheet values are on a current market value basis, this valuation would be in accordance with the market value principle, but if these values are based on historical cost and not current revaluation, they would not conform to the principle.
-If historical cost from the balance sheets of direct investment enterprises (or investors) is used to determine the value of equity and investment fund shares (including reinvestment of earnings), compilers are also encouraged to collect data from enterprises on a current market value basis.
-Valuation according to the market value equivalent is needed for valuing other equity (see paragraph 2.55).26 In instances where the shares of direct investment enterprises are listed on stock exchanges, the listed prices should be used to calculate the market value of shares in those enterprises.
+If historical cost from the balance sheets of direct investment enterprises (or investors) is used to determine the value of equity capital and reinvested earnings, compilers are also encouraged to collect data from enterprises on a current market value basis.
+In instances where the shares of direct investment enterprises are listed on stock exchanges, the listed prices should be used to calculate the market value of shares in those enterprises.

 Unit of Account and Exchange Rate Conversion

-2.58 From the perspective of the national compiler, the domestic currency is the obvious choice for measuring the gross external debt position.
-A position denominated in domestic currency is compatible with the national accounts and most of the economy’s other economic and monetary statistics expressed in that unit.
-Data expressed in an international unit of account (a foreign currency) may be needed in circumstances of high inflation, multiple exchange rates, and/or when the domestic currency is subject to significant exchange rate fluctuations.
-In addition, a standard or international unit of account is necessary to allow for aggregation on a global or regional basis and to facilitate international comparisons.27
+2.51 From the perspective of the national compiler, the domestic currency unit is the obvious choice for measuring the gross external debt position.
+Such a position so denominated is compatible with the national accounts and most of the economy’s other economic and monetary statistics expressed in that unit.
+However, if the currency is subject to significant fluctuation relative to other currencies, a statement denominated in domestic currency could be of diminished analytical value because valuation changes could dominate interperiod comparisons.

-2.59 The most appropriate exchange rate to be used for conversion of external debt liabilities (and assets) denominated in foreign currencies into the unit of account is the market (spot) rate prevailing on the reference date to which the position relates.
-The midpoint between buying and selling exchange rates should be used.
-For conversion of debt in a multiple rate system,28 the rate on the reference date for the actual exchange rate applicable to specific liabilities (and assets) should be used.
+2.52 The most appropriate exchange rate to be used for conversion of external debt (and assets) denominated in foreign currencies into the unit of account is the market (spot) rate prevailing on the reference date to which the position relates.
+The midpoint between buying and selling rates should be used.
+For conversion of debt in a multiple rate system,18 the rate on the reference date for the actual exchange rate applicable to specific liabilities (and assets) should be used.

-2.60 For debt liabilities, it is recommended that the traditional distinction between long- and short-term maturity, based on the formal criterion of original maturity (i.e., the period of time from when the liability is created to its final maturity date) be retained.
+2.53 For debt liabilities, it is recommended that the traditional distinction between long- and short-term maturity, based on the formal criterion of original maturity, be retained.
 Long-term debt is defined as debt with an original maturity of more than one year or with no stated maturity.
 Short-term debt, which includes currency, is defined as debt repayable on demand or with an original maturity of one year or less.
-If an instrument has an original maturity of one year or less, it should be classified as short-term, even if the instrument is issued under an arrangement that is long-term in nature.
-For instance, a note issued under note issuance facilities (NIFs) or revolving underwriting facilities (RUFs) is a short-term instrument issued under a legally binding medium-term facility—a form of revolving credit (see Appendix 1).
+If an instrument has an original maturity of one year or less it should be classified as short-term, even if the instrument is issued under an arrangement that is long-term in nature.

 Appendix: Accrual of Interest Costs—How Should This Be Implemented?

-2.62 The Guide recommends including interest costs that have accrued and are not yet payable in the gross external debt position.
-This chapter’s appendix presents the theoretical framework for the accrual of interest costs and a more detailed discussion on how to apply the accrual principle by type of instrument.
+2.54 The Guide introduces the idea of including interest costs that have accrued and are not yet payable in the gross external debt position.
+This annex presents the theoretical framework for the accrual of interest costs, and a more detailed discussion on how to apply the accrual principle, by type of instrument.

-2.63 Because the focus of the Guide is on position statistics, the debate about whether the rate at which interest should accrue on market-traded instruments should be based on the current market value of the debt (the “creditor approach”) or as stipulated in the original contract (the “debtor approach”) is not relevant.29 This is because the market value position to be reported is based on the market price of the instrument, and that value should include any interest costs that have accrued and are not yet payable.
-Given this, unless otherwise stated, this chapter’s appendix focuses on nominal value.
+2.55 Because the focus of the Guide is on position statistics, the debate about whether the rate at which interest should accrue on market-traded instruments should be based on the current market value of the debt (the so-called creditor approach) or as stipulated in the original contract (the so-called debtor approach) is not relevant.
+This is because the market value position to be reported is based on the market price of the instrument, and that value should include any interest costs that have accrued and are not yet payable.19 Given this, unless otherwise stated, this annex focuses on nominal value.

-All instruments issued at a discount are treated in a similar manner
+All instruments issued at a discount are treated in a similar manner; and